- A computer with spreadsheet software

 Supernovae are violent explosions marking the abrupt end of a massive star’s life.
 They are amongst the most energetic events in the Universe and are so bright they can briefly outshine an entire galaxy.

-The death of a massive star is an exciting event, but there are several important reasons for scientists to study them: Supernovae can help us untangle the evolution of galaxies, planetary systems and even life on Earth; they can reveal the origins the Universe’s heavy elements, including the iron in your blood and every ounce of gold on the planet; and it was these super-luminous events that helped expose the expansion of our Universe.
+The death of a massive star is an exciting event, but there are several important reasons for scientists to study them: Supernovae can help us untangle the evolution of galaxies, planetary systems and even life on Earth; they can reveal the origins of the Universe’s heavy elements, including the iron in your blood and every ounce of gold on the planet; and it was these super-luminous events that helped expose the expansion of our Universe.

-Supernovae come in different flavours that come from different kinds of stars, have different kinds of explosions and producing different kinds of remnants.
+Supernovae come in different flavours that come from different kinds of stars, have different kinds of explosions and produce different kinds of remnants.
 There are two main types of supernovae, the Type I and the Type II.

 The most common are type II supernovae, which are produced when massive stars die.
 The conversion of hydrogen into helium at the core of a star releases energy in the form of photons, and this light pressure pushes against the force of gravity trying to pull the star in on itself.
 If the star is more than 8 times the mass of the sun, it can fuse heavier elements at its core, all the way up to iron, when the fusion reaction takes more energy than it produces.
 Then the outer layers of the star collapses inward and the star detonates as a Type II supernova.
 Depending on the mass of the star, this can result in a neutron star, a black hole or without leaving a trace.